 The Gordon family from Fife really love their goldfish, Star.
-They recently paid a vet £500 ($640) to remove his eye because it was cancerous.
+They recently paid a vet £500 to remove his eye because it was cancerous.
 The operation was tricky because Star is only 6 inches long.
 The operation was carried out at Inglis Veterinary Hospital in Dunfermline, Fife.
-The Gordon family got Star 12 years ago when their daughter Abby, now a 21-year-old student in Glasgow, won him at a local fair.
+The Gordon family got Star 12 years ago when their daughter, Abby, won him at a local fair.

 “I think we’ve a social responsibility to look after our pets and I know my daughter would have been distraught if anything had happened to the goldfish.”

-“This is a highly specialist field, using anaesthetic on a goldfish carries a very high risk and I’m delighted for the owner that everything went okay and the owners are happy,” said Ms Lord.
+“This is a highly specialist field, using anaesthetic on a goldfish carries a very high risk and I’m delighted for the owner that everything went okay and the owners are happy.”